Complete Guide to Salesforce Documentation

 • You need a metadata dictionary for each Salesforce org: Production and Sandbox.

-• You need a metadata dictionary for other systems outside the core Salesforce Platform: Tableau, MuleSoft, Marketing, Slack, Netsuite, ServiceNow, and custom apps, etc.
+• You may need a metadata dictionary for other systems outside the core Salesforce Platform: Data Cloud, Tableau, MuleSoft, Marketing, Slack, Netsuite, ServiceNow, and custom apps, etc. But let’s not worry about that at the moment.

 • Metadata changes frequently so each metadata dictionary needs to be kept in sync – this could be as often as nightly.

 • You should be able to create proposed items, i.e. they are not yet in any org.
-This is so that you can link documentation.
+This is so that you can document them.
 If you leave this documentation until the metadata items have been created, it will be too late.

-• Metadata documentation can be created automatically using APIs.
+• Some metadata documentation can be created automatically using APIs.
 Examples include:

 • History of changes.